lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

     }
 ```

-By cheating a little, we now have a type `ware`.
+By passing_the_buck a little, we now have a type `ware`.
 However, in the
 interest of making progress and working in an incremental fashion, we
 are also going to apply another great simplification trick: **dodging**.